 Trousseau sign is migratory thrombophlebitis and venous thrombosis which can be a common initial presentation indicating hypercoagulable state.
 Pancreatic panniculitis is nodular erythematous subcutaneous fat necrosis thought to be due to pancreatic enzyme digestion of the subcutaneous fat.
 It can occur in pancreatitis, cancer, and neuroendocrine tumors.

 Pain associated with pancreatic cancer is a dull visceral pain of insidious onset and intermittent course.
 It is located in the epigastrium and referred to the back and to the sides.
 The pain slightly improves by leaning forward and is worse with eating and lying supine.
-Pancreatic head tumors give rise to early cholestatic jaundice, dark urine, steatorrhea, itching and pale greasy stools.
+Pancreatic head tumors give rise to early cholestatic jaundice, dark urine, steatorrhea, itching, and pale greasy stools.

 Diagnosis of Pancreatic Cancer

-Laboratory evaluation of patients with jaundice and abdominal pain includes serum aminotransferase enzymes, alkaline phosphatase, total and direct bilirubin and serum lipase.
+Laboratory evaluation of patients with jaundice and abdominal pain includes serum aminotransferase enzymes, alkaline phosphatase, total and direct bilirubin, and serum lipase.

 CA 19-9 is a tumor marker that is more sensitive in large tumors and positive Lewis blood group antigen.
 High levels of the marker are associated with higher specificity.
 It can be used as a prognostic marker for follow up of disease response to treatment and recurrence.

-Imaging with abdominal ultrasound is used initially to evaluate jaundice and visualize the biliary tract.
+Imaging with an abdominal ultrasound is used initially to evaluate jaundice and visualize the biliary tract.
 A CT scan is used to evaluate patients with abdominal pain.
 It allows visualization of the pancreas and entire abdomen to detect small tumors and help with staging in case of metastases.
-ERCP is used for evaluation of jaundice due to biliary obstruction and allows decompression intervention by utilizing a stent to relieve biliary obstruction.
+ERCP is used for evaluation of jaundice due to biliary obstruction and allows decompression intervention by utilizing a stent to relieve the biliary obstruction.

 MRCP is an alternative way for biliary tract assessment but lacks any therapeutic intervention.
 Endoscopic ultrasound (EUS) allows visualization of small tumors and lymph node metastasis for better staging and percutaneous guided biopsy.
 PET scanning is mainly beneficial in detecting occult distant metastasis.
 Fine needle aspiration of the tumor can be performed percutaneously guided by ultrasound or endoscopic US and CT scan.